Understanding Recipes¶

 # Error handling

-on_error: continue # Options: fail (default), continue, retry
+on_error: continue # Options: fail (default), continue, skip_remaining

 # Timeouts